Skip to main content

 Wrinkles

-Dermal remodeling pathways involved in aging can overlap with structural improvement strategies used in acne scars.
+Dermal remodeling pathways involved in aging overlap with structural improvement logic used in acne scar care.

 Pores clinical topic